MukherjeePradipta/MukherjeePradipta.github.io/pages/People.md

 - Explore opportunities for an [institute postdoctoral position](https://home.iitd.ac.in/jobs-iitd/) to work with us.
 Contact [Pradipta](mailto:pmukherjee@cbme.iitd.ac.in) with your latest CV to express your interest.

 **PhD Positions**
-- If you're interested in pursuing a PhD with us, send your latest CV to [Pradipta](mailto:pmukherjee@cbme.iitd.ac.in).
+- If you're interested in pursuing PhD in our group, send your latest CV to [Pradipta](mailto:pmukherjee@cbme.iitd.ac.in).
 - Remember to apply to CBME, IIT Delhi, during the regular Fall (July-Aug) or Spring (Dec-Jan) admission cycles via our [PG portal](https://ecampus.iitd.ac.in/PGADM/login).

 **Master's Projects**